Stratio/cassandra-lucene-index/doc/documentation.rst

-**Example 2:** same as example 1 but will limit the results to rows where phrase contains a word that starts with “pu”.
+**Example 2:** same as example 1 but will limit the results to rows where phrase contains a word that starts with “pu”:

 .. code-block:: sql